Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/ProgrammingForTheWeb/Chapter-13-Back-end-databases-and-PWAs/13-01-Server-side-Python-with-a-microframework-and-the-back-end-request-flow/quiz.md

+---
+title: "13.01 Server Side Python With A Microframework And The Back End Request Flow - Quiz"
+---

 # 13.01 Server Side Python With A Microframework And The Back End Request Flow - Quiz

 !!! quiz "Check your understanding"